Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment

-However, to derive the closed-form solution, some unrealistic assumptions such as continuous rebalancing, infinite leverage, and continued trading when insolvent, are required.
-Ideally, we would like to solve the stochastic optimal control problem under realistic constraints, i.e., discrete rebalancing, limited leverage, and no trading when insolvent.
-To solve a discrete-time multi-period asset allocation problem, it is common to use the dynamic programming (DP) approach to convert a multi-step optimization problem into multiple single-step optimization problems.
+The closed-form solution is derived, unfortunately, under unrealistic assumptions such as continuous rebalancing, infinite leverage, and continued trading when insolvent.
+A discrete-time multi-period asset allocation problem is generally solved using a dynamic programming (DP) based approach, which converts a multi-step optimization problem into multiple single-step optimization problems.
 However, \citet{van2023beating} point out that dynamic programming-based approaches require the evaluation of a high-dimensional performance criterion to obtain the optimal control which is comparatively low-dimensional.
 This means that solving the discrete-time problem numerically using dynamic programming-based techniques (for example numerical solutions to the corresponding PIDE \citep{wang2010numerical}, or reinforcement learning (RL) techniques \citep{dixon2020machine,park2020intelligent,lucarelli2020deep,gao2020application}) are inefficient and are computationally prone to known issues such as error amplification over recursions \citep{wang2020statistical}.